fortrabbit/teutonic-css/README.md

 ### Name origins

-_"Teutonic by nature"_ is a philosophy by fortrabbit,
+_"Teutonic by nature"_ is a philosophy by fortrabbit …

 ### The color system